 Some filters allow parents to set different levels of access for different children, meaning younger children can be exposed to less.

-Whether your little mites are addicted to playing games, watching their favourite TV show or chatting to friends on social media, you can set times for them to be online, after which the internet will be turned off.
+Whether your children are addicted to playing games, watching their favourite TV show or chatting to friends on social media, some parental control programs allow you to set times for them to be online.
+After this point, the internet will be turned off.
 You can also restrict access to certain websites at certain times of the day.